bartprokop/gpg-keys/yubikey/README.md

 gpg/card> kdf-setup
 ```

-## Configuring card - prior to key generation
+## Configuring OpenPGP card - prior to key generation

 We want to switch from RSA to EC.
-YubiKey support the following EC curves (you might need to use `gpg --card-edit --expert` mode):
+My YubiKey support the following EC curves (you might need to use `gpg --card-edit --expert` mode):

 ```
 Please select which elliptic curve you want: